React's new "hooks" APIs give function components the ability to use local component state, execute side effects, and more.

 dispatch function from the Redux store.
 You may use it to dispatch actions as needed.

-Reminder: when passing a callback using
+When passing a callback using

 This hook returns a reference to the same Redux store that was passed in to the